friends-of-ce/merchant-api-client-php/docs/Api/ProductApi.md

 productDelete($merchantProductNo): \FriendsOfCE\Merchant\ApiClient\Model\ApiResponse
 ```

-Delete Product.
+Deletes a product

-Delete a product based on the merchant reference.<br />Note that we do not really delete a product, as the product<br />might still be referenced by orders etc. Therefore, the references<br />used for this product cannot be reused.
-We do however deactivate the product<br />which means that it will not be sent to channels.
+Deletes a product based on the **Merchant product number**.<br /> <br />**NB:** ChannelEngine deactivates but does not delete the product entirely, as it might be still referenced in orders.<br />Therefore, the references used for this product cannot be reused.

 ### Example